 Hosted VoIP service providers must have longer-term contracts to ensure that they cover their investment in the central equipment and to cover the phones and network equipment they ‘gave’ you at the start of your contract.
-For this reason, you’ll see contract periods for Hosted VoIP that are three to five years, while SIP Trunk service prices are still very attractive with 12 month contracts.
+For this reason, you’ll see contract periods for Hosted VoIP that are three to five years, while SIP Trunk service prices are still very attractive with 12 month contracts on line and broadband, then monthly contracts on SIP Trunk services.
 Despite all the hype about ‘hosted’ being the cheaper option, this means that in real terms, your Hosted VoIP solution could cost you four to five times as much as an on-premises IP-PBX at the end of that five year contract!
+A good revenue generation model for Telecom’s companies, but not cost-effective for the customer – i.e. you!

 Some popular myths busted! …

 On-premises IP-PBX systems WILL support remote office and home office extensions just as well as Hosted VoIP.
 Having an IP-PBX server doesn’t prevent or complicate remote working.

 On-premises IP-PBX systems do NOT require on site networking and software management expertise to run.
 Modern systems run on platforms requiring minimal hardware maintenance with full remote support facilities included – so that when needed, the system vendor can make the changes that the customer requires from anywhere that allows him or her, Internet access.
 Hosted VoIP support is exactly the same … After all, your supplier doesn’t ‘live’ in the data centre do they! …

 Just like hosted systems, it is quite straight-forward to carry out automated back-up of on-premises IP-PBX equipment, and to provide alternate hardware if there is an IP-PBX system failure.
 In the case of 3CX, we could even use a Windows 10 laptop while server hardware is repaired or replaced.